-THE man reached into his pocket to grab his million dollar ticket.
-Staff at the Oklahoma state lottery looked on expectantly as the man patted his pockets frantically.
+The man reached into his pocket to grab his million dollar ticket.
+Staff at the Oklahoma state lottery looked on expectantly as he patted his pockets frantically.

-His wife looked mortified as they both realised he had lost his winning ticket - and the million dollar check he had come to collect.
+His wife looked mortified as they both realized he had lost his winning ticket - and the million dollar check he had come to collect.

-Jay Fink of the lottery organisation said, ""His wife had told him to keep it somewhere safe and when they got here, it was gone."
+Jay Fink of the lottery organization said, ""His wife had told him to keep it somewhere safe and when they got here, it was gone."

 Luckily, after a few hours of searching at home, the couple found the ticket and went home again... this time as millionaires.

 They were lucky.
 Millions of dollars around the world are lost forever because the winners either forgot, or lost their tickets.